-Gear Case: The gear case is filled with 10W-40 multi-weight oil.
+Gear Case: The gear case is filled with approximately 14 oz.
+30 W non-detergent oil.
 Check the oil level at the beginning of the boating season.
 Remove plug with screwdriver.
 Proper level is indicated when the oil is level with the bottom of the plug hole, or slightly above, with motor vertical.
 To add oil, use a small hand pump oiler available at hardware stores.